ldsec/medco-documentation/source/system_admin/deployment/index.rst

     - debug logging enabled
     - profile pre-generated

-At the very first deployment the database is loaded with some test encrypted data, using the key of the pre-generated profiles.
+The database is pre-loaded with some encrypted test data using a key that is pre-generated from the combination of all the participating nodes' public keys.
-This means that this test data will not work with the profile *test-network*, but only with *dev-local-3nodes* and *test-local-3nodes*.
+For the *test-network* deployment profile this data will not be correctly encrypted, since the public key of each node is generated independently, and, as such, the data must be re-loaded.